brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 The latter two having the nice property that you don't have to remember the order of operations of the operations.
 We don't think we need these at all.

+## Parallel Algorithms

+One of the C++17 additions was the introduction of the parallel algorithms by way of the Parallelism TS [@P0024R2].
+But with Ranges, we don't have parallel overloads of any of the algorithms yet.
+How should we prioritize adding parallel overloads for the range algorithms?

+The most important issue to consider is: with all the ongoing work on executors, we very much want to ensure that the parallel overloads we define will end up working.
+The status quo in the standard library is that the `ExecutionPolicy` parameter is constrained on `is_execution_policy_v<remove_cvref_t<ExecutionPolicy>>`.
+Is that good enough for executors?
+It might be, in which case adding parallel overloads for those algorithms that already have counterparts in `std::ranges` is probably very straightforward.
+But it might not be, and it would be extremely disappointing to adopt executors in a way that is incompatible with a bunch of parallel algorithms we just added.
+This needs careful consideration by somebody familiar with executors.

+And for those algorithms which we do not yet have range-based overloads, we still have exactly the same issue for why we don't have range-based overloads yet: what are the concepts that we need to constrain the various parameters?
+Once we figure those out, and the question about executor compatibility, adding parallel overload of `ranges::reduce` shouldn't be any harder than adding the simple, sequential of it.

+Due to the executor dependency, we consider this Tier 2.

 # Actions

 There are really three kinds of operations that exist in range-v3: